clucompany/Cycle_match/README.md

 }
 ```

-2. Combined "match" with code.
+2. Combined language construct `match` with remote blocks of executable code.

-/// Use only for special needs, as the meaning of the macro is lost.
+/// !Use only for needs that you especially need, as the macro value is lost.

-The standard macro body description consists only of descriptions of the insides of "match," but it is possible to add code before "match" or after "match."
+The standard macro body usually consists only of the internal parts of the `match` language construct, but it is possible to add code that executes before and after match.
+To do this, you need to move the executable code and the `match` code to the necessary blocks.

 ```rust
 #[macro_use]